St Nicholas Hospice Care is focused on making the changes it needs

 What are we going to do?

 The simple answer is that we are going to start creating a Hospice service model that will meet the needs of our community now and in the future.
-To do that we need people to tell us about their experiences of dying, death and bereavement, we also need expertise to help review and develop our services.
+To do that we need people to tell us about their experiences with long-term and life-limiting illnesses, dying, death and bereavement, we also need expertise to help review and develop our services.

-Listen to what our community says about their experiences of dying, death and bereavement, particularly the experiences of those who have not received Hospice support.
+Listen to what our community says about their experiences with long-term and life-limiting illnesses, and those living with dying, death and bereavement, particularly the experiences of those who have not received Hospice support.

 Learn by using the information gathered to gain an overall view on what people have said and explore ideas that could lead to better experiences.